 The early 1980s saw a considerable rise in the use of crack in the United States.
 Due to its accessibility, fast euphoric effect, and great profitability, crack cocaine became widely used.
-The crack pandemic caused a surge in addictions, fatalities, and drug-related crimes, which had particularly severe impacts on African American communities in inner cities.
+The crack pandemic caused a surge in addictions, fatalities, and drug-related crimes.
+These impacts were particularly severe in African American communities in inner cities.

 What is the chemical in crack?

 Both crack and cocaine are highly addictive illicit substances.
 Both of them are derived from the South American native coca plant.
 The plant’s benzoylmethylecgonine compound is a potent stimulant of the central nervous system with a high potential for abuse.

 The process of making crack cocaine results in the formation of crystals, or “rocks.”
 These are available in many colors, such as opaque white, off-white, and yellow.
 Their shapes and sizes differ.

 How long does crack stay in your system?